Chicagoland’s Hometown Stairlift and Stairway Chair Lift Installer

 - You can compare and evaluate the models or brands that you are deciding between

-- Gives you the ability to learn how to operate a lift before it is installed in your home
+- Gives you the ability to learn how it works, and feel how it rides before it is installed in your home

 Benefits of a Stair Lift

-- Enjoy Your Entire Home Safely: A stair lift will allow you to enjoy all levels of your home again.
+- Enjoy Your Entire Home Again – Regain Your Independence: A stair lift will allow you to enjoy all levels of your home again.
 No more sleeping downstairs or being unable to get down to the laundry room in your basement.
 Your independence can be restored with a stairlift.
 Your family members will also be at ease knowing that you have a safe and easy way to get up and down the stairs.

 - Keeps You Safe: Getting up and down the stairs for those with limited mobility can be dangerous.
 Tripping or missing a step on a staircase in your home can result in a severe injury.
 A stair lift will remove the risk of injury from climbing the stairs and allow you to access all levels of your home safely.